alicolville/Weight-Tracker/readme.txt

 * Improvement: Measurements, now custom fields, can now be displayed on bar graphs.
 * Improvement: 1000s of lines of code optimised and re-factored.
 * Improvement: Various performance tweaks.
 All globals no longer dynamically loaded.
-* Improvement: Improved caching.
-Don't destroy all user data when updating user has been manipulated, instead, delete relevant cache only.
-                - User preferences now cached
+* Improvement: Improved add added additional caching throughout plugin.
 * Improvement: JS libraries are included for charts when needed.
 * Improvement: Target weight added to user search results.
 * Improvement: Removed redundant usage statistics being sent to YeKen.
 * Improvement: Weights are no longer inserted into the database in three formats.
 Instead, only Kg is stored and converted when required.
 * Improvement: Removed redundant tools for correcting conversion issues (added 5+ years ago).
 * Improvement: Old shortcode names have now been deprecated and should be replaced with current names.
+* Improvement: Optimised SQL queries.
 * Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: Cache now invalidated correctly when updating meta fields.